donpdonp/treadmilldb/readme.md

 ```

 The delete and create methods are straight-forward.
 The update method
 can end up with a merge conflict.
-Only the lastest revision is available
+The document's lastest revision is
-so there is no common ancestor.
+the only revision available so there is no computing the difference
+from a common ancestor revision.
 A longest-history wins approach is
 used as the default merge strategy.

 ```